vaido-world/GoboLinux-Recipe-XFCE/README.md

 # GoboLinux-Recipe-XFCE
 A Recipe for compiling XFCE on GoboLinux

+## GitHub Pages are enabled on this Repository
+**Note:** HTTPS protocol enforcement has been disabled for simplicity.

 `curl vaido.world/GoboLinux-Recipe-XFCE/add.bash | bash`

 ### Compilation and Installation | Bash script